anasfik/openai/README.md

 ### Settings a default request timeout

-The package make use if the [http](https://pub.dev/packages/http) to make requests, this one have a default timeout of 30 seconds, this means that any requests that takes more than 30 seconds will be cancelled, and a exception will be thrown, to chenge that you will need to set your own default timeout:
+The package make use if the [http](https://pub.dev/packages/http) to make requests, this one have a default timeout of 30 seconds, this means that any requests that takes more than 30 seconds will be cancelled, and a exception will be thrown, to change that you will need to set your own default timeout:

 ```dart
 OpenAI.requestsTimeOut = Duration(seconds: 60); // 60 seconds.